-In this day and age, many users online are looking to create maps, routes, and get around.
-Many applications can give you the best route between two points, and it gets more complicated when we talk about a route with multiple destinations.
+Many users online are looking to create maps, routes and get around in this day and age.
+Many applications like Google Maps can give you the best route between two points, and it gets more complicated when we talk about a route with multiple destinations.

-The focus of this article will be to cover the top tips for driving directions, multiple stops, and addresses.
-We will cover a few apps and include many tips and tricks, notably for Google Maps and also for MapQuest, which has recently relaunched its popular app.
+This article’s focus will be to cover the top tips for driving directions, multiple stops, and addresses.
+We will cover a few apps and include many tips and tricks, notably for Google Maps and MapQuest, which has recently relaunched its popular app.
 We hope you find this useful!

 Table of Contents

 What We are Covering